-Traffic Box Wraps - In 2024, the fabrication/installation contract will be renewed, followed by new wraps in 2025 and 2026.
+Traffic Box Wraps - In 2024, the fabrication/installation contract was renewed, followed by new wraps in 2025 and 2026.

-Music Out Loud - \$3,000 - Funding for 9 performances during the summer months: three performances near sites marked with a sidewalk mosaic in downtown Olympia.
-These have taken place as a partnership with the Olympia Downtown Alliance's LoveOly event, keeping all three performances in their festival area.
+Music Out Loud - \$3,000 - Funding for 9 street performances during the summer months.
+These originally were tied to three sidewalk mosaics in downtown Olympia, and have evolved into a partnership with the Olympia Downtown Alliance's LoveOly event, keeping all three performances in their festival area.

-Percival Plinth Project - \$40,000 - This ongoing project hosts loaned sculpture (up to 18) for an exhibition of one year along Percival Landing.
+Percival Plinth Project - \$42,000 - This ongoing project hosts loaned sculpture (up to 18) for an exhibition of one year along Percival Landing.
 During the month of July, the public is invited to vote for the sculpture they wish for the City to purchase.
-Program budget increase in 2023 accounted for a tie vote in 2022 and the purchase of two sculpture at the end of the exhibition.
-Beginning in 2024, the budget will move from \$35,000 to estimated \$40,000 to account for contracting a concrete pedestal for the winning sculpture.
+Following the exhibition, that sculpture moves to City Hall for one year and then into a City park or facility.

-Olympia Art Crossings - \$62,500- Sited at key "gateway" locations surrounding the downtown, creative works of art that reflect Olympia's neighborhoods and community, and mark passage between downtown and surrounding neighborhoods.
-2024 funding completes the Martin Way/Pacific location (Art Crossing #3).
+Olympia Art Crossings - Sited at key "gateway" locations surrounding the downtown, creative works of art that reflect Olympia's neighborhoods and community, and mark passage between downtown and surrounding neighborhoods.
+This budget continues the project in 2027, which will complete four of the eight total locations in the project.

 Poet Laureate - \$2,750 - Biennial Poet Laureate program, to promote poetry as an art form, expand access to the literary arts, connect the community to poetry, and promote poetry as a community voice that contributes to a sense of place.
 Funds cover an annual honoraria and small fund for insurance, materials and supplies.
+2025 marks the transition to the City's fifth Poet Laureate.